FourierTransformer/OnCallculator/README.md

     # pass in the year, the list of valid days, and the list/
     oncalls = oncall.OnCallculator(2018, valid_days, people)

+    # can use this to only calculate oncall for the first 10 weeks
+    # oncalls = oncall.OnCallculator(2018, valid_days, people, 1, 10)

     oncalls.load_holidays("holidays.json")
     oncalls.calculate_oncall()
     print(oncalls)